-PFIT 30 INTRODUCTION TO TRIATHLON TRAINING 2 units • LG-P/NP • One hour lecture; three hours activity
+PFIT 30 INTRODUCTION TO TRIATHLON TRAINING

+2 units • LG-P/NP • Four hours activity

-Students will learn to design and implement personal training programs for triathlon events, developing skills in open water swimming, cycling, and running.
+In this course, students learn to design and implement personal training programs for triathlon events, developing skills in open water swimming, cycling, and running.
 Emphasis on combining these skills for effective triathlon competition.
-Basic swimming skills are strongly recommended.
 May be taken four times for credit.